openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

     3. NetworkEdge
     4. Internal Registry

-- OpenShift is bound to have the common limitation for all Azure resources created by it and constraints other resources with the least matching limit as below
+- Because tags in `userTags` must be applied to all Azure resources that OpenShift creates, tags must fit all the constraints of the various Azure resources as described below:
     1. Tag names cannot have `microsoft`, `azure`, `windows` prefixes which are reserved for Azure use.
     2. An Azure storage account has a limit of 128 characters for the tag name.